Can non-citizens get healthcare in Canada? The short answer is yes; they can.

 - Temporary residents (special cases)

-Usually, in order to qualify for healthcare coverage as a non-citizen or permanent resident, you should be studying or working in Canada for at least 6-months.
+Usually, to qualify for healthcare coverage as a non-citizen or permanent resident, you should be studying or working in Canada for at least six months.

 Remember the golden rule: Your spouse and dependent children also qualify for free healthcare in Canada if you do.